insyncim64/sensor_fusion_hdmap/README.md

-As Active Safety Map & Cloud System Developer, you will be part of a team working with map data needs for a fused environmental perception, as well as a solution for probe sourcing sensor data for keeping a cloud based map continuously up to date and reliable enough to be used for autonomous driving.
-Main responsibilities

-One of your responsibilities will be to design the system solution as well as writing and releasing requirements and documentation, supporting the development in these areas.
-In this work, you need to have a close collaboration with the Function Owners within Active Safety as well as other stakeholders within Volvo Cars globally, such as the Infotainment/Navigation area, the team within Volvo Cars IT working with the cloud development and the Sensor Performance team.

--Further, as a Senior Developer, you will collaborate closely with our map suppliers, as well as our SW Partner Zenuity, in all phases of the Active Safety and Autonomous Drive projects.
-You will also work to define strategies and new technology steps / advanced engineering within the area together with the Map & Cloud Team Leader.

 Basic:
 What is sensor fusion?
 - Many sensors are equipped in a car.
 Integrate different cameras, radars can help to achieve a acurate status of a car in the environment.